 Enabling the African Innovator

 In 2019, we were tasked at a hackathon to design a solution to empower African youth.
-We discovered that the reward-based crowdfunding model that worked so well around the world didn't work Pan-Africa.
+We discovered that the reward-based crowdfunding model that worked so well around the world didn't work across Africa.

 I was the design lead that started the audacious project to build a Kickstarter for Africa.